MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 # Overview of the Terraform AzAPI (generic) provider

-The AzAPI provider is a very thin layer on top of the [Azure ARM REST APIs](/rest/api/resources/).
-This means that you can use it to manage any Azure resource type using any API version.
-This provider is intended to complement the AzureRM provider by enabling the management of new Azure resources and properties as soon as they are released, even in private preview.
+The AzAPI provider is a thin layer on top of the [Azure ARM REST APIs](/rest/api/resources/).
+The AzAPI provider enables you to manage any Azure resource type using any API version.
+This provider complements the AzureRM provider by enabling the management of new Azure resources and properties upon release (including preview).

-In order to allow you to manage all Azure resources and features with this provider without requiring updates, this provider includes the following generic resources:

 ## Resources

-In order to allow you to manage all Azure resources and features with this provider without requiring updates, this provider includes the following generic resources:
+To allow you to manage all Azure resources and features without requiring updates, the AzApi provider includes the following generic resources:

 | Resource Name | Description |
 | ------------- | ----------- |